5 Common Kitchen Lighting Mistakes and How to Avoid Them

 The mistake: Highlighting the wrong areas of your kitchen.
 While many people go to the extreme of thinking accent lighting isn’t necessary, a well-placed decorative light can be the wow factor your kitchen needs.
 At the same time, hanging an elaborate chandelier above the kitchen sink is like adding sprinkles to the cone instead of the ice cream.

 The fix: A trio of pendant lights over an island or eating area can highlight important parts of a room while bringing an opportunity for unique expression.
-But, if the eating area and island are only a few feet away and there’s already an eye-popping, show-stopping chandelier hanging over the table – they will compete.
+But, if the eating area and island are only a few feet away and there’s already an eye-popping, show-stopping kitchen chandelier hanging over the table – they will compete.
 Opt for one focal point in your kitchen, instead.

 Ultimately, the best way to avoid these 5 kitchen lighting mistakes: Follow the designer’s basic rule of 3-level lighting.
 Combine down lighting (recessed lights), undercabinet lights and pendant lighting, each controlled independently for the perfect blend of task, ambient and accent lighting.